Seattle Turkish Film Festival 2020 [Online]

 Fatih Mehmet Macoglu is the first mayor ever in Turkey elected from the Turkish Communist Party.
 He is the mayor of Ovacik, Tunceli, a small Kurdish-Alevi town in the heart of Eastern Turkey.
 Unknown to the rest of the world, it is an area where cultural and humanistic values, peace, love and community work are cherished, and where production and education are pursued with almost no budget.
 The film follows the daily life in Ovacik and Mr. Macoglu’s efforts to strengthen a sustainable economy by promoting community-based agriculture.
 Both the mayor’s and the residents’ remarkable efforts set an example for agricultural towns around Turkey.
 The honest and heartfelt example of Ovacik starts building a very important communication bridge between the East and the West of the country.

 This year, the STFF Shorts Committee selected ten short films to screen within the festival program, including three Grand Jury favorites.
-All shorts in this package are eligible for an Audience Award, so remember to cast a vote for your favorite film, and meet the directors during a live Q&A session, details TBA.
+All shorts in this package are eligible for an Audience Award, cast a vote for your favorite film here: bit.ly/stffshortsvote

 (Fehmi Öztürk, Turkey, 2020, 5 min, in Turkish w/ English subtitles)